aws-solutions-library-samples/guidance-for-galaxy-on-aws/README.md

 This Guidance uses aws-cdk.
 If you are using aws-cdk for first time, please perform the bootstrapping for all accounts and regions you will deploy this guidance: [CDK Bootstrapping](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html)

 ### Supported Regions
-This Guidance uses various AWS Services, cf. (#overview), and those need to be available in your region.
+This Guidance uses various AWS Services, cf. [Overview](#overview), and those need to be available in your region.
 You can check here whether these services are available in the region: [Supported Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).

 ## Deployment Steps

 1. Clone the repository using the command ```git clone https://github.com/aws-solutions-library-samples/guidance-for-galaxy-on-aws```
 2. Change Directory to the cloned repository using ```cd guidance-for-galaxy-on-aws```
 3. Install packages in requirements using command ```npm install```
-4. [Optionally] Edit the content of ```cdk.json``` to modify parameter to fit your use case, c.f. (#configuration)
+4. [Optionally] Edit the content of ```cdk.json``` to modify parameter to fit your use case, c.f.
+[Configuration](#configuration)
 5. Run this command to deploy the guidance ```cdk deploy --all```. `cdk` might prompt you about changes in your account.
 The changes need to be accepted for the deployment to work.
 6. Capture the DNS name of the load balancer ```aws cloudformation describe-stacks --stack-name "GlxApp" --query "Stacks[0].Outputs[0].OutputValue" --output text```